checkly/docs.checklyhq.com/site/content/guides/_index.md

 ---
 title: Checkly Guides
 description: >-
-  Dive into advanced stuff that you can do with Checkly
+  Dive into advanced guides on monitoring, testing, and Checkly use cases.
 ---